-KU Libraries has over 4 million books and access to over 400 databases.
-This video provides an overview of KU Libraries digital resources and services and what they can offer you as a student at the University of Kansas.
+This video provides an overview of KU Libraries online resources and services and what they can offer you as a student at the University of Kansas.

 This video explores the effectiveness of combining search terms to narrow or broaden your search results.

 This video examines the pitfalls of phrase-searching and an easy solution.